mlnrt/simple-aws-emr-spark-cluster/README.md

 $ source .venv/bin/activate
 ```

-If you are a Windows platform, you would activate the virtualenv like this:
+If you are a Windows platform, you can activate the virtualenv by just running the .BAT script:

 ```
-% .venv\Scripts\activate.bat
+% .source.bat
 ```

 Once the virtualenv is activated, you can install the required dependencies.